 "Being demisexual doesn't mean you can't also identify with other sexualities such as homosexuality, pansexuality, bisexuality, and even asexuality," White explains.

 The sexuality spectrum holds a number of sexual identities and expressions.
 And as language and humans evolve, that number will only grow.
 As such, there are folks who easily identify with more than one sexual identity.
-For example, a person could be both gay and demisexual, bisexual and asexual, or a completely different combination.
+Demisexuality describes where a person falls on the allosexual–asexual spectrum, but it doesn't necessarily describe what kinds of people you are and aren't attracted to, which is where other identity terms might come in.
+So, for example, a person could be both gay and demisexual, bisexual and asexual, or a completely different combination.

 "In many ways, sexuality is a fluid process in learning through the experience of connection.
 There are so many ways to be intimate that go beyond sexual, and in many ways, demisexuality orients you toward wanting to experience a broader spectrum of intimacy than just sexual," White adds.